Breadcrumb navigation

 Do I need anything for the course?

-A copy of The Seagull in a version by Martin Crimp.
+We will be using The Seagull in a version by Martin Crimp as a set text.
+You will need to source your own physical copy (preferable).
 Please read the play in preparation for the course.

 Course Fee